 Substance Use Disorder (SUD) services include assessment of needs, treatment planning and interventions to assist individuals and their families who are struggling with addiction of drugs or alcohol.
 After a thorough clinical assessment, a treatment plan is created with the client.
 Services are dependent on the severity, duration and complexity of each individual's addiction.
 The treatment team will work with the individual and their family to become motivated to change, repair damaged relations

 Mental health therapy is way to help people who are experiencing symptoms related to past or current problems, experiences, thoughts, feelings or relationships and treat troubling emotions in a safe and confidential environment.
 A trained therapist will utilize a variety of therapeutic techniques to alleviate psychological symptoms.
-Mental health therapy can be benefit families, couples or groups.
+Mental health therapy can benefit families, couples or groups.

 This service is for individuals, primarily children, who have disruptions in their daily living due to mental health diagnosis and behavioral health impairments.
 Services are communicated through experiential teaching of the following skills: